Go to the Sitemap Page

 Where do I go if I want to use a swimming pool, gymnasium courts, or squash/racquetball courts?

 A swimming pool is available for use at the North Campus Recreation Building.
-Students and Recreational Sports members will also have access to Canham Natatorium Monday – Friday from 11am – 1pm for drop-in swimming during the winter semester.
+Students and Recreational Sports members will also have access to Canham Natatorium Monday – Friday from 11am – 1pm for drop-in swimming during the fall and winter semesters.
 This time is subject to change based on Michigan Athletics special event needs throughout the year.
 Notifications will be posted on the Rec Sports app and website.

 Gymnasium courts are available at the North Campus Recreation Building and the Intramural Sports Building.